hilmanski/onebitedev-hugo-old/content/posts/how-to-choose-the-best-developer-tools-for-your-needs.md

 5. Check reviews and ratings from other developers to get an idea of what they think of the tool.
 6.  it is important to consider how active the community is.
 This will help you if you ever have any trouble.

-## At the early stage of development, what's important is building things.
+## What's important is building things.

-When you’re starting out as a developer, it’s important to focus on building things and not on which tools are the best.
+At the early stage of development, what's important is building things.
+Not on which tools are the best.
 There are a lot of different developer tools out there, and it can be overwhelming trying to choose the right ones.
 The most important thing is to pick the tools that will help you get your job done.
 Remember that you can always change your toolset as your needs evolve

 ## Ask other people